-Status • Summary The new strategy associated with Council's 2018-22 Domestic Animal Management Plan is not due to commence until the latter part of the four year plan.
-The path works have been completed and the toilet contract has been let.
-Action Increase number of off leash areas in parks Undertake Dandenong Park improvements Priority Upgrade Council parks and reserves through the implementation of the Capital Improvement Program
+Priority Action Summary Status Upgrade Council parks and reserves through the implementation of the Increase number of off leash areas in parks The new strategy associated with Council's 2018-22 Domestic Animal Management Plan is not due to commence until the latter part of the four year plan.
+Capital Improvement Program Undertake Dandenong Park improvements The path works have been completed and the toilet contract has been let.